Rock Around the Clock (film): Sequel

 Later in 1956, Bill Haley and His Comets headlined a loose sequel, Don't Knock the Rock, also directed by Sears and produced by Katzman, and again featuring Alan Freed as himself.
 Rushed into production to capitalize on the success of Rock Around the Clock, the sequel failed to duplicate the earlier film's success, though it helped popularize one of its performers, Little Richard.

 Twist Around the Clock

 In 1961, Katzman produced the similarly titled Twist Around the Clock starring Chubby Checker, which copied the basic plot of Rock Around the Clock, and as such is often referred to as a remake of the Haley film, just five years after the original.
 As with Rock Around the Clock, it was also followed up with a sequel, Don't Knock the Twist.

-Home-video release
+Riots in Europe

+Following showings of the film in cinemas in Germany, there would occasionally be riots involving teenagers.
+This sometimes included the smashing up of the cinema where the movie was shown and clashes with the police.
+This was attributed to the harsh and strict environment in Germany in combination with an identification of young Germans with the anti-establishment theme of the movie.
+Riots were also reported in Austria, Denmark, the Republic of Ireland and the United Kingdom, with screenings sparking outbreaks of violence and public disorder in Dublin cinemas.
+Teddy Boys reportedly ripped up seats with "flick knives", hurled bottles from balconies, and fought fist and chain battles, prompting repeated police intervention and condemnation from Dáil Éireann.

+Home media

-Rock Around the Clock was never released officially on VHS or laserdisc in North America.
-On January 23, 2007, Sony Pictures (current owners of the Columbia catalog) released the first Region 1 DVD edition of the film alongside Don't Knock the Rock.
+On January 23, 2007, Sony Pictures released the first Region 1 DVD edition of the film alongside Don't Knock the Rock.
 However, The film was not released in its original aspect ratio, and was instead cropped for widescreen.